g14a/metana/docs/features.md

 Priority order of config:

-1. `.metana.yml` if it exists.
+1. flags passed explicitly
-2. flags passed explicity
+2. `.metana.yml` if it exists.
 3. default values of flags.